hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-particle-scripts.md

 ## angle

 Sets the maximum angle (in degrees) which emitted particles may deviate from the direction of the emitter (see direction).
-Setting this to 10 allows particles to deviate up to 10 degrees in any direction away from the emitter’s direction.
+Setting this to 10 allows particles to deviate up to 10 degrees in any direction away from the emitter's direction.
 A value of 180 means emit in any direction, whilst 0 means emit always exactly in the direction of the emitter.

 format: angle &lt;degrees&gt;<br> example: angle 30<br> default: 0